big-data-and-economics/big-data-class-materials/README.md

 4. Fetch the upstream repo (`git fetch upstream`)
 5. Create a branch of this upstream repo (`git checkout -b <pull-request-branch-name> upstream/main`)
 6. Either:
-    - Make the changes you want to make to the code
+    - Make the changes you want to make
     - Cherry pick the specific commit you want to merge as a pull request by typing `git cherry pick <commit-hash>` into the command line
         - A commit hash is a unique combination of letters and numbers that identifies a specific commit.
 You can find the commit hash by running `git log` and copying the hash of the commit you want to make a pull request for OR by clicking on the commit history on GitHub and copying the SHA (the icon with two interlocked squares.)
 7. Push this branch to the forked repository with `git push -u origin <pull-request-branch-name>`